 The spend-based method works best if the most accurate data you have is financial purchasing order or similar data.
 For example, say you don't have direct supplier data, but you do know your company spent $1 million dollars ordering goods and services from your Tier 1 suppliers in your reporting year.
 The spend-based method calculates the value or number of units you purchased, multiplied by an industry average emissions factor for that product.

 Since spend-based emissions calculations use industry averages, a spend-based estimate will be less accurate.
 We might estimate the carbon footprint of a shirt, but we aren't accounting for environmental differences between a shirt made of cotton, silk, polyester, or recycled scrap fabrics.

 Brightest helps hundreds of companies measure Scope 1, 2, and 3 emissions and report climate performance

-A second calculation method is an average data carbon accounting estimate.
+A second calculation method is an activity-based (average data) carbon accounting estimate.
 This method is similar to the spend-based method, but instead of using financial data relies on material weight data.
 If our company's clothing is made of X tons of cotton, multiply the weight times the appropriate emissions factor for the material.
 Like the spend-based method, average data carbon accounting also suffers accuracy issues due to the use of averages.

 The most accurate form of Scope 3 carbon accounting is the supplier-specific or primary source method.
 Supplier-specific carbon accounting collects product-level cradle-to-gate GHG data from each supplier using sustainability surveys and data collection workflows.
 Since supply chains typically represent most of a company's Scope 3 emissions (which in turn encompass the majority of the company's total emissions), direct data on purchased goods and services always provides the most accurate Scope 3 calculation.